I'm Adam Steadman

 PCE-Trainer Certified

-Peplink Certified Engineer (PCE) Trainer certification means our team is qualified not only to deploy and support Peplink infrastructure, but also to train other engineers.
-This is a distinction held by a small number of organisations globally.
-It reflects deep product knowledge across the entire Peplink portfolio, from basic router configuration through to advanced SpeedFusion tunnel design, InControl2 fleet management and FusionHub virtual appliance deployment.
+Peplink Certified Engineer (PCE) Trainer certification means I am qualified not only to deploy and support Peplink infrastructure, but also to train other engineers on it.
+It is a distinction held by a small number of people globally, and it reflects deep knowledge across the entire Peplink portfolio, from basic router configuration through to advanced SpeedFusion tunnel design, InControl2 fleet management and FusionHub virtual appliance deployment.

 UK Authorised Reseller

-As a Peplink UK Authorised Reseller, we sell genuine Peplink hardware with full manufacturer warranty and UK-based support.
-Every device we supply is sourced through official distribution channels.
-We hold stock of popular models for rapid deployment and can source specialist hardware on short lead times.
-Our online store carries the full Peplink range, and our engineering team is available to advise on product selection before you buy.
+As a Peplink UK Authorised Reseller, I supply genuine Peplink hardware with full manufacturer warranty and UK-based support.
+Every device is sourced through official distribution channels, with fast lead times across the range and specialist hardware to order.
+My online store carries the full Peplink range, and I am available to advise on product selection before you buy.

-We will tell you what we actually think.
-If your current setup is working and a Peplink migration would not deliver meaningful improvement, we will say so.
-If a competing product is genuinely a better fit for your specific use case, we will tell you that too.
-We have turned down potential projects because the honest answer was "you do not need us."
+I will tell you what I actually think.
+If your current setup is working and a Peplink migration would not deliver meaningful improvement, I will say so.
+If a competing product is genuinely a better fit for your specific use case, I will tell you that too.
+I have turned down projects because the honest answer was "you do not need me."
 That is not altruism; it is how you build a reputation that generates referrals from people who trust your judgement.

-The people who design the architecture are the same people who configure the routers.
-We do not have a sales team that makes promises and a separate engineering team that tries to deliver them.
-The engineer who presents the network design to your board on Monday is the same person who is rack-mounting the Balance 380X and configuring SpeedFusion tunnels on Tuesday.
-That means our designs are grounded in what is actually achievable, not in what looks good on a slide.
+I design the architecture and I configure the routers.
+There is no sales team making promises that a separate engineering team then has to keep.
+The person who presents the network design to your board on Monday is the same one rack-mounting the Balance 380X and configuring SpeedFusion tunnels on Tuesday.
+That keeps the designs grounded in what is actually achievable, not in what looks good on a slide.

-We get better the longer we work together.
-The first month, we are learning your environment, your traffic patterns, your pain points.
-By month six, we know which WAN link tends to degrade on Wednesday afternoons and which site has the facilities manager who accidentally unplugs the router during cleaning.
-After a year, we can anticipate problems before they surface.
-That institutional knowledge is worth more than any piece of hardware.
+I get better the longer we work together.
+The first month, I am learning your environment, your traffic patterns, your pain points.
+By month six, I know which WAN link tends to degrade on Wednesday afternoons and which site has the facilities manager who accidentally unplugs the router during cleaning.
+After a year, I can anticipate problems before they surface.
+That accumulated knowledge is worth more than any piece of hardware.

-We document everything.
+I document everything.
 Network diagrams, IP allocation tables, SpeedFusion tunnel configurations, failover logic, escalation procedures: the full package.
-If we were hit by the proverbial bus tomorrow, another competent Peplink engineer could pick up your network and understand it within a day.
+If I were hit by the proverbial bus tomorrow, another competent Peplink engineer could pick up your network and understand it within a day.
 Clients stay because the work is good, not because the documentation is opaque.

-We answer the phone.
+I answer the phone.
 SpeedFusion tunnel drops during a live broadcast?
 Maritime vessel loses connectivity mid-voyage?
 You do not want to raise a support ticket and wait.
-Managed services clients have direct access to the engineers who built their network.
+Managed services clients have direct access to the engineer who built their network.
 No call centres, no first-line scripts, no "have you tried turning it off and on again."

 Registered and Transparent

-We publish our company details because transparency matters.
+I publish the company details because transparency matters.
 You should know exactly who you are doing business with.

 Quimera Technology Limited